OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 ## Maturity 1 - Identify application and infrastructure architecture components
 ### Benefit
-Identifying components on the software and supporting infrastructure helps developers understand the architecture, interfaces and how to secure them.
+Developers understand the architecture, interfaces, and how to secure them.

 ### Activity
 Identify application and infrastructure architecture components.
 Create a simplified view of the overall architecture.
-Typically, this should be created based on project artifacts such as high-level requirements and design documents, interviews with technical staff, or module-level review of the code base.
+Do this based on project artifacts such as high-level requirements and design documents, interviews with technical staff, or module-level review of the code base.
-Also identify the infrastructure components.
+Identify the infrastructure components.
 These are all the systems, components and libraries (including SDKs) that are not specific to the application, but provide direct support to use or manage the application(s) in the organisation.
 From the architecture view, analyze each component in terms of accessibility of the interfaces from authorized users, anonymous users, operators, application-specific roles, etc.
 For each interface note any security-related functionality and check the model for design-level consistency for how interfaces with similar access are secured.
-Any breaks in consistency can be noted as assessment findings.
+Note any breaks in consistency as assessment findings.

 #### Maturity Questions
 ##### Q 1